jkoestner/folioflex/README.md

 **🔧 Features:**

-- Dashboard Helper: Get a quick overview of your portfolio with our dashboard. 🖥️
+- **Dashboard Helper**: Get a quick overview of your portfolio with our dashboard. 🖥️
-- Market Screener: Filter and find trending stocks. 🔍
+- **Market Screener**: Filter and find trending stocks. 🔍
-- Portfolio Management: Organize and track, your investments. 💼
+- **Portfolio Management**: Organize and track, your investments. 💼
-- Config Helper: Customize your experience with easy configurations. ⚙️
+- **Config Helper**: Customize your experience with easy configurations. ⚙️

 **📚 Documentation:**

-- Installation Guide: Get started with FolioFlex in no time! 🛠️
+- [Installation Guide](https://jkoestner.github.io/folioflex/installation.html): Get started with FolioFlex in no time! 🛠️
-- Usage Guide: Learn how to make the most out of FolioFlex. 🤓
+- [Usage Guide](https://jkoestner.github.io/folioflex/usage.html): Learn how to make the most out of FolioFlex. 🤓

 **🔬 Examples:**

-- Portfolio Example: Explore a sample portfolio and see FolioFlex in action! 📔
+- [Portfolio Example](https://nbviewer.jupyter.org/github/jkoestner/folioflex/blob/main/notebook/portfolio_example.ipynb): Explore a sample portfolio and see FolioFlex in action! 📔

 **🎥 See It In Action:**

-- FolioFlex Demo: Visit a dashboard (https://koestner.fly.dev/) of FolioFlex and witness the magic! 🌟
+- **FolioFlex Demo**: Visit a dashboard (https://koestner.fly.dev/) of FolioFlex and witness the magic! 🌟

 **🤝 Contribute:**
 - Love FolioFlex?
 Feel free to contribute and make it even better!
 Every bit of help is appreciated. ❤️